Barclays Bank Shares Tumble As Bad Loans Surge - UrduPoint

 Barclays Bank Shares Tumble As Bad Loans Surge

-Shares in Barclays slumped 10 percent Wednesday after the British bank announced a surge in bad loans alongside a drop in annual profits linked to US litigation charges
+Shares in Barclays slumped as much as 10 percent Wednesday after the British bank announced a surge in bad loans alongside a drop in annual profits linked to US litigation charges

-London, (UrduPoint / Pakistan Point News - 15th Feb, 2023 ):Shares in Barclays slumped 10 percent Wednesday after the British bank announced a surge in bad loans alongside a drop in annual profits linked to US litigation charges.
+London, (UrduPoint / Pakistan Point News - 15th Feb, 2023 ):Shares in Barclays slumped as much as 10 percent Wednesday after the British bank announced a surge in bad loans alongside a drop in annual profits linked to US litigation charges.

 Barclays booked a charge of 500 million ($605 million) in the final quarter on soured loans linked to "macroeconomic deterioration".